Big brother is watching you – but we are also watching them. At the end of each work week, we bring you Freedom Friday.

 In the LIBOR situation, the bankers aren’t content to just win with better odds.
 They also bet against you behind the scenes AND they stack the deck.
 It’s like playing a game of blackjack where the casino is the house, but they also have a player at the table who bets against you, they know what cards are coming, and they place bets purposefully where they know the outcome.

 Libor was a rigged game on a massive scale, with billions of dollars, that lasted for at least a decade, possibly more.

-Surely if you can be jailed for facebook posts, anyone brazen enough to siphon billions off the global financial marketplace at the highest level must be accountable in some way.
-Some small fines – a fraction of what was stolen.
+Surely if you can be jailed for Facebook posts, anyone brazen enough to siphon billions off the global financial marketplace at the highest level must be accountable in some way.
+Well, not exactly – instead there are some small fines – a fraction of what was stolen.
 No charges will be filed.

 Is this a semblance of liberty I see left in America?
 I wouldn’t count on this as a growing trend, but it is encouraging to see a rational member of the government.
 At the very least there are some judges with common sense and decency to preserve the integrity of the constitution.

 lion housecat in the English countryside – and sparked a countywide search for a large feline known more for roaming the African safari than Great Britain.